khyu777/p8105_final_project/Final_Report.md

 higher HIV diagnosis rates compared to females.
 In Figure 4, however, within females, there appears to be a relatively similar distribution of HIV diagnosis rates among age groups over time.
-Conversely, among males, the diagnosis rates differs drastically by age groupp.
-The 20-29 age group has the highest HIV diagnosis rates over time.Individuals within the 60+ age group has the lowest HIV diagnosis rates over time.
+Conversely, among males, the diagnosis rates differs drastically by age group.
+The 20-29 age group has the highest HIV diagnosis rates over time.
+Individuals within the 60+ age group has the lowest HIV diagnosis rates over time.
 On a whole, for the age groups 20-29, 30-39, and 40-49, there appears to be a decrease in HIV diagnosis rates.
 For the remaining age groups, the trend appears to remain constant at the year 2015.